 One of the joys of being a parent is all the firsts: first smile, first steps, first words, first tower proudly built of blocks (and being joyfully knocked down).
 But what if your child isn’t hitting these milestones?
-In NYC, if a developmental delay is suspected, your child may be eligible for free services and therapy.
+In NYC, if a developmental delay or disability is suspected, your child may be eligible for free services and therapy.

 While it’s great that NYC offers a range of evaluation and treatment services, navigating the system for the first-time can be daunting.
 Here is a summary of the processes involved for kids aged up to 5.

 Kids from birth to age 3 are covered by the Early Intervention Program (EIP), a division of NY State Department of Health.